Thayalakrishnan/django_markdown_converter/notes/examples/post.md

         print(i)
     ```

-!!! question
+!!! top question
     further ideas, further links etc.
+{ cite="www.google.com" }

 ## Definition Lists

-: First Term
+First Term
 : This is the definition of the first term.

-: Second Term
+Second Term
 : This is one definition of the second term.
 : This is another definition of the second term.

-## Paragraph with links

-To include a link, we place the link text in brackets and immediately follow it with the link text in parentheses like [this link](https://lawen.thayalakrishnan.com) to the homepage!
-We can emphasise **[the link](https://lawen.thayalakrishnan.com)** by enclosing the markdown in double asterisks.
-The same applies to single asterisk to italise [the link](https://lawen.thayalakrishnan.com).
-Use angle brackets, to render the link raw <https://lawen.thayalakrishnan.com>.
-This is an email address <example@email.com> in the middle of a paragraph!
+Third Term
+: This is one definition of the third term.
+: This is another definition of the third term.
+{ cite="www.google.com" }